- One Day Tours

 Our spring tour is based from Oban and we'll head out and back each day from Dunstaffnage Marina to a variety of locations and we'll choose the best itinerary each day depending on the weather.

 We plan on snorkelling on this tour, along with a variety of island landings.
-It is suitable for those that wish to snorkel or those who want to watch from the boat or participate in landings.
-We also have kayaks and SUPs so people can also use them.
+It is suitable for those that wish to snorkel or those who want to watch from the boat or participate in island landings.
+We have kayaks and SUPs so you can also use them.

 Check out the itinerary below - the summary of the locations are as follows;

-- Offshore trip to Coll & Tiree for basking sharks & seals
+- Offshore trip to Coll & Tiree for basking sharks & seals, whales & dolphins

 - Corryvreckan, Slate Isles & Garvellachs

-We have scheduled this tour for 27-30th May & 15-18th July with the cost being £600 per person.
-We can also organise these for private groups which are based on 10 people and have special rates, please contact us to discuss.
+We can also organise these for private groups which are can take up to 12 people and have special rates, please contact us to discuss.
 Click the button below to book.Book Now

 This area will be one of our scheduled days and one we can visit if the wind is too strong to head offshore.
 Around an hour south of Oban lies the Corryvreckan, the third largest whirlpool in the world, along with a number of tidal races.
 There are also the Slate Isles with hidden lakes and the Garvellach islands which have historical stone remains.
 All of this area is a special area of conservation, which makes its ideal for snorkelling with lots of marine life.
 It's another area where we see both species of eagle, bottlenose dolphins and porpoises, along with seals and a variety of land mammals on the island shores.